radixdlt/scrypto-challenges/6-nfts-for-financial-applications/fond/README.md

 As the project grows, the requirement for Users to revoke their contribution from an investment will become more of a concern.
 Further, if for some reason an investment seems to have lost it's potential, admins will have the functionality to cancel a campaign in which case contributors will be able to retrieve their funds.

+## Admin panel
+At present, there is no admin panel.
+Everything is being done by Transaction Manifest in the browser extension.
+The intention is to build out a fully formed interactive admin page, where admins can handle all of the neccessary functionality needed.